drshahizan/software-engineering/materials/module4/tiewshen/readme.md

 By identifying these user requirements, developers can design and build a student attendance management system that meets the needs of all stakeholders and delivers the desired functionality.

+## System requirements in student attendance management system

+System requirements for a student attendance management system can include the following:

+### 1. Performance:
+The system should be able to handle a large volume of attendance data and should be responsive even during peak usage times.

+### 2. Security:
+The system should be designed with appropriate security measures to protect attendance data, such as encryption and access controls.

+### 3. Scalability:
+The system should be scalable to accommodate future growth in the number of students, classes, or events.

+### 4. Reliability:
+The system should be reliable and available at all times, with minimal downtime.

+### 5. Compatibility:
+The system should be compatible with a range of devices and browsers to ensure that users can access it from anywhere.

+### 6. Maintenance:
+The system should be easy to maintain and update, with minimal disruption to users.

+### 7. Integration:
+The system should be able to integrate with other systems, such as student information systems and learning management systems, to provide a seamless user experience.

+### 8. Data management:
+The system should have robust data management capabilities, including data storage, backup, and retrieval.

+### 9. Accessibility:
+The system should be accessible to users with disabilities, such as those who use assistive technologies or require additional language support.

+By identifying these system requirements, developers can design and build a student attendance management system that is reliable, secure, scalable, and compatible with other systems

 ## Contribution 🛠️